jonnonz1/nz-statute-book/acts/public/2013/land-transport-management-amendment-act-2013.md

 In section 4, replace 49, 59, 65H, 65I, 78, and 100(1)﻿(f) and clause 6 of Schedule 7 with and 100(1)﻿(f).

 ### 6 Section 5 amended (Interpretation)
-(1) In section 5(1), replace the definition of activity with:.
+(1) In section 5(1), replace the definition of activity with:
   - **activity** —
     (a) means a land transport output or capital project; and (b) includes any combination of activities
-(2) In section 5(1), replace the definition of Auckland Council with:.
+(2) In section 5(1), replace the definition of Auckland Council with:
-  - **Auckland Council** means the governing body of the Auckland Council (3) In section 5(1), insert in their appropriate alphabetical order:.
+  - **Auckland Council** means the governing body of the Auckland Council (3) In section 5(1), insert in their appropriate alphabetical order:
   - **bus service** means a service—
     (a) for the carriage of passengers for hire or reward by means of— (i) a large passenger service vehicle; or